‘I’m old, not an idiot’: As banks focus on digital services, retiree’s protest goes viral

 In two months, his petition gathered more than 600,000 signatures, attracting the attention of local media and eventually forcing the banks and Spain’s government to respond.
 San Juan became something of a minor celebrity in Spain, and was invited on to a string of TV shows to talk about himself and his campaign.

-In February, San Juan attended the signing of a protocol at the economic ministry in Madrid in which banks pledged to offer better customer services to older adults, including by extending again their branch opening hours, giving priority to older people to access counters and also simplifying the interface of their apps and webpages.
+In February, San Juan attended the signing of a protocol at the economic ministry in Madrid in which banks pledged to offer better customer services to older adults, including by extending again their branch opening hours, giving priority to older people to access counters and also simplifying the interface of their apps and Web pages.

 During the signing ceremony, José María Roldán, president of the Spanish Bank Association, thanked San Juan for highlighting a problem that he said banks had overlooked.